List of Dutch inventions and innovations: Dining philosophers problem (1965)

 In computer science, the dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.
 It was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.

 Soon after, Tony Hoare gave the problem its present formulation.

 Dekker's algorithm (1965)

 Dekker's algorithm is the first known correct solution to the mutual exclusion problem in concurrent programming.
 Dijkstra attributed the solution to Dutch mathematician Theodorus Dekker in his manuscript on cooperating sequential processes.
 It allows two threads to share a single-use resource without conflict, using only shared memory for communication.
 It is also the first published software-only, two-process mutual exclusion algorithm.

 THE multiprogramming system (1968)

 The THE multiprogramming system was a computer operating system designed by a team led by Edsger W. Dijkstra, described in monographs in 1965–66 and published in 1968.

-Van Wijngaarden grammar (1968)

-Van Wijngaarden grammar (also vW-grammar or W-grammar) is a two-level grammar that provides a technique to define potentially infinite context-free grammars in a finite number of rules.
-The formalism was invented by Adriaan van Wijngaarden to rigorously define some syntactic restrictions that previously had to be formulated in natural language, despite their formal content.
-Typical applications are the treatment of gender and number in natural language syntax and the well-definedness of identifiers in programming languages.
-The technique was used and developed in the definition of the programming language ALGOL 68.
-It is an example of the larger class of affix grammars.

-Structured programming (1968)

-In 1968, computer programming was in a state of crisis.
-Dijkstra was one of a small group of academics and industrial programmers who advocated a new programming style to improve the quality of programs.
-Dijkstra coined the phrase "structured programming" and during the 1970s this became the new programming orthodoxy.
-Structured programming is often regarded as "goto-less programming".